openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 single location to failure, and spreads wear evenly throughout.

 With wear leveling and two drives of the same type, a drive that is twice the size will last roughly two times longer than the smaller drive.
-While this is a strong vote for using a larger flash drive, when backups are considered, drives of twice the size also take twice as long to image and their image files are twice as large.
+This may seem like is a strong vote for using a larger flash drive.
+However, when backups are considered, drives of twice the size also take twice as long to image and their image files are twice as large.
 (When using flash media as a boot drive, a practical trade-off should be considered in the suggested 16 to 32GB range.)

 The Purpose of the Plugin
 =========================